braidn/Knowledge-Repo/EmberNotes.md

 * ApplicationRoute is the special route for the ember app itself

+###Models

+* Models can extend from DS.model when using ember data
+* If you don't need anything to persist it is best to extend `Object`

 ###Templates

 * When dealing with attributes use `{{ bindattr attrName = 'modelItem' }}`